This post may contain affiliate links for which I receive a small commission.

 Hotels

 In Mammoth Hot Springs there is only one place to stay: Mammoth Hot Springs Hotel and Cabins which is operated by the park service concessionaire, Xanterra.
 I have not stayed there but have seen the rooms and cabins when friends were there.
-Rustic is the right word to describe the accommodations which I don’t mind but others might prefer something different.
+Rustic is the right word to describe the accommodations, especially the cabins.

-One of my favorite places to stay in all of Yellowstone is the campground in Mammoth Hot Springs.
-Why?
+Mammoth Hot Springs Campground– This is one of my favorite places to stay in all of Yellowstone!

-The town of Gardiner also offers two RV parks along with other options for camping.
+Other Campgrounds– The town of Gardiner also offers two RV parks along with other options for camping.
 The two RV parks are Sun Outdoors Yellowstone North and Yellowstone RV Park.
 Both are good options for RVers.
 FYI-Some of you may remember Rocky Mountain Campground which is now called Sun Outdoors.
-I also camped for free at Carbellas Recreation Area on Tom Miner Road right on the Yellowstone River and about 15 minutes north of Mammoth Hot Springs.
-I have no idea of its condition since the flood so will have to defer any recommendation until I have updated information.

 Food